danielabar/meblog/src/markdown/rails-query-perf.md

 end
 ```

 This time, the results are "shaped" the same as before because the `SELECT` columns are the same, but the total number of results is smaller.
-This also ensures the query only returns trips with ratings, as before, we were also getting results with `nil` ratings, i.e. customer didn't bother to leave a rating.
+This also ensures the query only returns trips with ratings, as before, we were also getting results with `nil` ratings, i.e. where the customer didn't leave to leave a rating.

 ```ruby
 results = Trip.recently_completed